-The Tag Historian module performs automated data logging of selected tags to SQL databases, and others.
-You can also use the Datasets module to store this data in SQL, but the Tag Historian module has a simplified configuration, with the database tables automatically created and a built-in connection with the trend charts.
+The Tag Historian module performs automated data logging of selected tags to SQL databases as well as other databases.
+You can use the Datasets module to store this data in SQL, but the Tag Historian module has a simplified configuration; the database tables are automatically created with a built-in connection to the trend charts.

-The system can also use the information from the historian for .NET scripting, get past values for tags or graphic displays or export the data.
+The system can also use the information from the historian for .NET scripting.
+It can get the past values for tags and graphic displays, or it can export the data.

-You can select any SQL database, such as Microsoft SQL Server, Oracle, MySQL or any OLEDB or ODBC compliant database to store the data.
+You can select any SQL database (such as Microsoft SQL Server, Oracle, MySQL, or any OLEDB or ODBC compliant database) to store the data.
 By default, FactoryStudio uses an embedded SQL database (TatsoftDB) that has a maximum capacity of 10 GB.

-When using OSIsoft^(tm) PI System, there is no need to do any Historian configuration to access the data stored in the PI System.
+When using the OSIsoft^(tm) PI System, there is no need to do any Historian configuration to access the data stored in the PI System.